The Maasai People & Culture. (Tribe Facts, Language, Diet & Clothing)

 Facts about the People & Culture of Masaai in Kenya

-As for the 2019 census, the Masaai population had risen to 1,189,522 compared to the 1989 census where their numbers were 377,089.
+As for the 2019 census, the Masaai population had risen to 1,189,522 compared to the 1989 census, where their numbers were 377,089.

 What is the culture of the Masaai?

-The primary source of food to the Masaai is their cattle.
+The primary source of food for the Masaai is their cattle.
 The Masaai also believe that the rain God Ngai entrusted the cattle to them when the earth and the sky split, and in their society, cattle is a primary measure of wealth.
-The Masaai also believe that a man who has plenty of cattle but not many children is considered to be poor and vice versa.
+The Masaai also believe that a man who has plenty of cattle but not many children is considered to be poor, and vice versa.

 Masaai Shelter